ArchieCrawford/Athlyt/legal/terms-of-service.md

 All activity occurring under your account

-Athlyt may suspend or terminate accounts that violate these Terms.
+Tayp may suspend or terminate accounts that violate these Terms.

 Platform Purpose

-Athlyt is a content and discovery platform designed to showcase athletic performance and facilitate evaluation by coaches and recruiters.
+Tayp is a content and discovery platform designed to showcase athletic performance and facilitate evaluation by coaches and recruiters.

-Athlyt does not guarantee recruitment, scholarships, roster placement, exposure, or athletic outcomes.
+Tayp does not guarantee recruitment, scholarships, roster placement, exposure, or athletic outcomes.

 User Content

 You retain ownership of all content you upload, including videos, images, and profile information.

-By uploading content, you grant Athlyt a non-exclusive, revocable, worldwide license to host, display, stream, transcode, and distribute your content solely for operating and improving the Platform.
+By uploading content, you grant Tayp a non-exclusive, revocable, worldwide license to host, display, stream, transcode, and distribute your content solely for operating and improving the Platform.

 You may remove your content at any time.